zzamboni/zzamboni.org/content/post/2018-01-08-my-hammerspoon-configuration-with-commentary.md

 ## Seal application launcher/controller {#seal-application-launcher-controller}

-The [Seal](http://www.hammerspoon.org/Spoons/Seal.html) spoon is a powerhouse - it implements a Spotlight-like launcher, but which allows for infinite configurability of what can be done or searched from the launcher window.
+The [Seal](http://www.hammerspoon.org/Spoons/Seal.html) spoon is a powerhouse.
+It implements a Spotlight-like launcher, but which allows for infinite configurability of what can be done or searched from the launcher window.
 I use Seal as my default launcher, triggered with `Cmd-space`, although I still keep Spotlight around under `Hyper-space`, mainly for its search capabilities.

 We start by loading the spoon, and specifying which plugins we want.